 Getting your hands on all the presentations before the deadline is challenging enough and when you come to create your master file, you could do with merging them quickly and easily.
 So, why does PowerPoint have other ideas?
 What should be a simple copy and paste leads to previously beautiful slides looking like something even Mary Shelley couldn’t dream up.

-Don’t panic: you just need to make a small adjustment, and you’ll be one step closer to a seamless event in no time at all.
+Don’t panic: you just need to make a small adjustment, and you’ll be one step closer to perfectly merged PowerPoint presentations and a seamless event in no time at all.

 How to merge PowerPoint presentations

 - Start by opening the two (or more) presentations that you need to combine.

 - In any one of the decks, select all the slides that you want to transfer across.